ArmandPhilippot/apeu/README.md

 > [!NOTE]
 > The VS Code extension will infer the component name inside the `stories.astro` file as `Button` because of the filename.
 To import your component you'll need to rename the import (e.g. `ButtonComponent`) to avoid conflicts.

 The integration supports a base path to inject the stories.
-So with the current configuration and using the previous structure, you can access your stories in a browser with the following slugs:
+Using [dev-only pages](#dev-only-pages) and the previous structure, stories are currently accessible in a browser under `/design-system`.
+The previous example gives the following slugs:

 - `/design-system/components/button`
 - `/design-system/components/link`

-If you need to divide your stories in multiple files, you can use a `stories` directory in your component directory.
+If you need to divide your stories in multiple files, you can use a `stories` directory inside your component directory.
 For example, both the following structures are supported:

 ```text
 /src/components